overhide/pay2my.app/howto/README.md

-Other than the wallet interaction, the page doesn't look any different:
+Other than the wallet interaction, our demo rendered page doesn't look any different:

 ![image-20211227111621995](https://overhide.github.io/pay2my.app/howto/assets/image-20211227111621995.png)

-We do now have new login options:
+Although now we do have more login options: